EVENTS

 Fletcher Lecture Series

-For 37 years The Fletcher Lecture Series has brought major writers and literary figures to campus to speak and interact with students.
-Past Lecturers have included such luminaries as Robert Penn Warren, Noel Polk, Lee Smith, Gerald Early, Marianne Robinson, Yuri Herrera, and the filmmaker Behn Zeitlin.
-The 2020 event was canceled because of COVID-19 and the 2021 event because of Hurricane Ida.
+For 39 years The Fletcher Lecture Series has brought major writers and literary figures to campus to speak and interact with students.
+Past Lecturers have included such luminaries as Robert Penn Warren, Noel Polk, Lee Smith, Gerald Early, Marianne Robinson, Yuri Herrera, Maurice Carlos Ruffin, and the filmmaker Behn Zeitlin.

-The 2022 recipients of the Linda Stanga Award for Excellence in Literary Studies and the 2022 Noel Toups Award will also be recognized.
+The 2024 recipient of the Linda Stanga Award for Excellence in Literary Studies will also be recognized at the event.

 Past Lecturers: